funkaoshi/s.vs.tpk/_posts/2022-05-28-negative-space.md

 date: 2022-05-28 08:57 am
 ---

+_I updated this blog post for the zine [Mixed Success](https://mixed-success.itch.io/issue1), which you should also check out.
+The essay published in the zine is now republished on this blog as [Negative Space Reprise](/blog/negative-space-reprise/) — RAM 2024_

 ![Kingdom Death, why not](/assets/img/kingdom-death-kingsman.jpg)

 I just finished playing four sessions of [Torchbearer][].
 [Jesse][] ran the game for a small group of us.
 I will write more about Torchbearer later, it was a very interesting game.
 Today I simply wanted to write about rules and how players engage with them.